 Stunning mountain shades, the graveled uneven roads, landscapes that looks unreal and sparkling Spiti river running parallel, the journey was something Isha and I will never forget.
 This morning when I knocked Isha’s door, I found her staring the perennial snow on those far away peaks from her window.
 She turned and said, “I was settled but restless until this morning.
 The silence of these mountains speak.”
 The lamas were praying at the monastery and we could hear them humming the sacred mantras.
 She got her answers staring at those dramatic mountain sceneries.
 We decided to visit the crowd-less monasteries and get closer to the vibrant Buddhist culture.

 A tent perched at 14,000 ft, watching the milky way galaxy and siting on the meadows encircling the turquoise blue water, Isha and I were living a dream.
 We spent more than a day at Chandrataal, but it felt so less.
 Our body had coped with the thin air all around and we both were geared up for Day 2.
 Our expectations from Spiti had raised.

-Continue reading “Spiti Series – Day 2 : Journey to Kaza – Into the thin air!”
+Continue reading “Spiti Series – Day 1 : Journey to Chandra Taal – Lake of the Moon”